-Most beautiful places to visit on Bulgaria’s seaside (with map)
+Visit Bulgaria’s seaside cities (with map)

-One of the most beautiful Capes of Europe, Cape Kaliakra had a great importance in history for Thracians, Romans, Byzantines, and Bulgarians.
-As a result, on the narrow piece of land you can find the ruins of the old settlements: fortified walls, water-main, baths, and homes.
+One of the most beautiful Capes of Europe, Cape Kaliakra had great importance in history for Thracians, Romans, Byzantines, and Bulgarians.
+As a result, on the narrow piece of land, you can find the ruins of the old settlements: fortified walls, water-main, baths, and homes.
 You can also discover various interesting artifacts inside the small archaeological museum on this narrow piece of land.

 Since 1941, Cape Kaliakra has been a protected area, where you can often spot cormorants and even dolphins.
 Situated on a major bird migration route, many rare migratory birds can be spotted here in spring and autumn.